-- \\Overall renter households eligible for public housing, those below 80% of Area Median Income - \\\Total Households = 114.945 - \\\\2008-2010 American Community Survey 3 year average, Table 6 - \\\\\From Boston Consolidated Plan based on 2005-2009 CHAS has one of more of four housing problems: lacks complete kitchen or plumbing facilities, more than one person per room, or cost burden greater than 30%.
-Total = 79,370 - X\: Consolidated Plan of the Jurisdiction/s Indicate year: 7/1/2013 to 6/30/2018. - X\: U.S. Census data: the State of the Cities Data Systems: Comprehensive Housing Affordability Strategy ("CHAS") dataset 2005-2009 as presented in Boston Consolidated Plan - : American Housing Survey data Indicate year: - \\: Other housing market study Indicate year: - X\: Other sources: (list and indicate year of information) Analysis conducted in consultation with staff from the City of Boston's Department of Neighborhood Development - B. Housing Needs of Families on the Public Housing and Section 8 Tenant- Based Assistance Waiting Lists
+\\Overall renter households eligible for public housing, those below 80% of Area Median Income.
+Total Households = 125,110

+\\\2017 American Community Survey 1-Year Estimates, U.S. Census Bureau, Selected Economic Characteristics for the Civilian Non-Institutionalized Population By Disability Status \\\\From Boston Consolidated Plan - based on 2009-2013 Comprehensive Housing Affordability Strategy (CHAS) has one of more of four housing problems: lacks complete kitchen or plumbing facilities, more than one person per room, or cost burden greater than 30%.
+Total = 80,454

+X\: Consolidated Plan of the Jurisdiction/s Indicate year: 7/1/2018 to 6/30/2023.

+$\underline{X}$ : U.S. Census data: the State of the Cities Data Systems: Comprehensive Housing Affordability Strategy (CHAS) dataset 2009-2013 as presented in Boston Consolidated Plan

+: American Housing Survey of the control of th data Indicate vear: --- ------ ---------- -------

+\\: Other housing market study Indicate year:

+X\: Other sources: (list and indicate year of information) Analysis conducted in consultation with staff from the City of Boston's Department of Neighborhood Development

+B. Housing Needs of Families on the Public Housing and Section 8 Tenant- Based Assistance Waiting Lists